micans/mcl/README.md

 before executing it if you want to make changes.

 MCL's build environment was created by Joost van Baal - many thanks Joost!

-**Release 14-137 of MCL (an earlier version of the software in this repository) is available on many flavours of Linux and BSD, including Debian, Ubuntu and OpenBSD.
-Release 14-137 is a fine version;** this MCL implementation has not noticeably changed over the past decade.
-See [Status and Plans](#status-and-plans) below for more detail and why the software is still being developed nonetheless.
-Again many thanks to Joost, Kusalananda, Andreas Tille and other maintainers who package(d) MCL for Debian and other Linux and BSD releases.

 The current release is 22-282, which is without open issues that relate to mcl.
 You'll need this release if you want to experiment with RCL (consensus clustering